ComputationalRegulatoryGenomicsICL/cageflow/README.md

 nextflow run customcageq/main.nf -params-file customcageseq/params.yaml -profile singularity -w /path/to/scratch/work
 ```

+## Remarks

+1. By default, up to 10 different mapping loci are allowed for each read but only uniquely mapping reads are selected to create bigWig files.
+If you would like to work with multimappers (or change mapping parameters in any other way), please amend STAR mapping options in `conf/modules.config` and/or replace the default `true` value for the `unique_only` pipeline option with `false` (in which case bigWig files will be created using the full set of alignments, not only unique ones).
+However, if multimapping reads are allowed, then bigWig files will contain non-integer counts for positions where multimappers align.
+This is due to the fact that STAR splits the count of 1 between all alignments of the same read.

 ## Credits

 **ComputationalRegulatoryGenomicsICL/customcageq** has been developed by Pavel Nikitin ([@nikitin-p](https://github.com/nikitin-p)), Sviatoslav Sidorov ([@sidorov-si](https://github.com/sidorov-si)), Damir Baranasic ([@da-bar](https://github.com/da-bar)), Elena Gómez-Marín ([@ElenaGoMa](https://github.com/ElenaGoMa)), Katalin Ferenc ([@ferenckata](https://github.com/ferenckata)).